Giuslock/AzureSecAnalyzer/README.md

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to Azure Sec Bench, please create a pull request with your proposed changes.
+If you would like to contribute to AzureSecAnalyzer, please create a pull request with your proposed changes.

 If you encounter any issues or have any suggestions for improvement, please create an issue on this repository.

 ## License

-Azure Sec Bench is licensed under the [GNU General Public License v3.0](LICENSE).
+AzureSecAnalyzer is licensed under the [GNU General Public License v3.0](LICENSE).
 You are free to use, modify, and distribute this software in compliance with the terms and conditions of the license.